cedricrettus/CheapEat/README.md

 # Cheapeat Webapplikation

 Github Repository: https://github.com/cedricrettus/CheapEat
-Site available through heroku: cheapeat.herokuapp.com or cheapeat.fgoe.ch
+Site available through heroku: https://cheapeat.herokuapp.com or http://cheapeat.fgoe.ch

 # Description
 Cheapeat is a web application to sell and buy unnused food.
 You can create an offer with your food and a picture.
 Users can filter offers by plz and date.